-After the legal entity type is decided upon, further comes the requirement of choosing a legal trade name of the company.
-In some cases, the free zone authority or the Department of Economic Development (DED) should be check with first to see if the desired trade name is permitted and available in the region.
+After the legal entity type is decided upon, further comes the requirement of choosing a legal trade name for the company.
+In some cases, the free zone authority or the Department of Economic Development (DED) should be checked first to see if the desired trade name is permitted and available in the region.
 For example, according to the website of twofour54, a name consisting of ‘Abu Dhabi’ or ‘United Arab Emirates’ can be permitted for a branch or a free zone limited liability company.

 Usually, the Department of Economic Development only allows a trade name to be used if: